nodeup/transcriptions/24-a-debugging-show.md

 ## New Node Releases

-Daniel Shaw: So, there are plenty of new Node releases out.
+*Daniel Shaw*: So, there are plenty of new Node releases out.
 0.8.3, 9.0, and a maintenance release for 0.6.20.
 Lots of good stuff.
 If you're holding off on upgrading to Node 0.8, now is definitely the point where you should be upgrading your systems to 0.8.3.
 Mikeal, have you upgraded to 0.8 yet?

-Mikeal Rogers: Yeah.
+*Mikeal Rogers*: Yeah.
 All of our production stuff is on 0.8.
 In fact, a bunch of deployment stuff fell over and a lot of things are hand-rolled again because of that.
 I really needed Domains, really bad.
 I really needed exceptions to not bring down the process that would just 500 the taco request for that.
 I tooled those in and we're testing them now.
 They're working pretty well.

-Daniel Shaw: So Mikeal, what broke?
+*Daniel Shaw*: So Mikeal, what broke?
 What in 0.8 did not work right?

-Mikeal Rogers: I think what it is, something in either propogate or pushover isn't working.
+*Mikeal Rogers*: I think what it is, something in either propogate or pushover isn't working.
 I talked with Isaac and Substack about it.
 What we think it is, is that there's a lot of different subprocess calls.
 There was a subprocess event called 'exit' that used to happen, it used to be ensured that it would